What is an IRS Payment Plan?

 Offer in Compromise:

-The truth is, the IRS rarely forgives tax debt.
+The truth is, the IRS rarely forgives back taxes.
 But they will occasionally make exceptions for people who have incurred catastrophic healthcare expenses, or who have lost their jobs and have little chance of generating income at any point in the foreseeable future.
-It doesn't happen often, but if you believe you may qualify, you can complete a Form 656 for an "offer in compromise" to request a settlement of your tax debt liability that is less than what you currently owe.
+It doesn't happen often, but if you believe you may qualify, you can complete a Form 656 for an "offer in compromise" to reach an agreement that is less than what you currently owe.
 The plan is part of the IRS Fresh Start program created by the IRS in 2011.
 To qualify, taxpayers will need to file all past tax returns and not have entered into any other installment agreement plans in the past five years.
 You will also be unable to participate if you are filing for personal bankruptcy.

 Not Currently Collectible: